 - Be doctoral students in the Krieger School of Arts and Sciences

 - Be in residence for spring and summer 2022

 - Be willing to model their own research practices live in front of the undergraduate scholars

-- Complete Culturally Responsible Teaching (CRT) training in spring 2022
+- Complete Culturally Responsible Teaching (CRT) training in May 2022

 Fellowships may not be deferred.

 To be considered for the Mellon Foundation Humanities Collaboratory Fellowship, complete and submit the online application.
 Applications open now!
 Submit your application via email to Dean Natalie Strobach at email@example.com.
 Review of applications begins immediately on a rolling basis.

 You’ll need the following documents for the application: